Personal C++ notes

 #line 1 "Test.h"

-The # operator wraps its operand with double quotes:
+The # operator wraps a macro argument with double quotes:

 #define mOut(zText) cout << "~ " #zText << endl;